 He is a Board Member of the Harvard Club of the UK (HCUK), and since 2012 has led the Club's outreach efforts by developing a programme of school presentations about the application process to Harvard and other top US colleges, and a follow-up monthly e-newsletter which supports students with information and advice about what they need to do at each stage of the application cycle.

 The Club now undertakes over 30 school presentations per year and has over 2,000 subscribers to its e-newsletter.
-At the Berlin event on December 5th, Stuart will give a presentation about the development of outreach work in the UK and suggest some of the questions the Harvard Club of Berlin needs to consider to develop a programme of its own, including:
+At the Berlin event on December 5th, Stuart will give a presentation about the development of outreach work in the UK and suggest some of the questions the Harvard Club of Berlin needs to consider to develop a program of its own, including:

 - Why is outreach work important?